Winegrowing

 Champagne: legendary effervescence

-Investing in an estate in Champagne can be very expensive, but worldwide demand for these prestigious wines remains strong.
+Champagne, located in north-eastern France, is the sparkling-wine region par excellence.
+Its cool climate and chalky soils are perfect for producing the base wines used in the champagne method.
+Investing in an estate in Champagne can be very costly, but global demand for these prestigious wines remains strong.

 The main grape varieties grown in Champagne are Chardonnay, Pinot Noir and Pinot Meunier.
-The world-renowned Champagne winemaking method produces sparkling wines of great finesse.
+The champagne winemaking method, recognised worldwide, gives rise to sparkling wines of great finesse.

 Emerging wine regions